Episodes

 07:19 ORIT’s David Bird outlook

-08:42 Charlotte Morris of PINT talks private equity
+08:42 Charlotte Morris of PIN talks private equity

 10:20 Luck vs skill in active management